About the Author

 Our New York City Easter: three great plays, four fabulous restaurants — and a sobering conclusion

-Like Alan and I love New York City.
-So, on December 31st last year, when I suddenly realized my chance to redeem some airline points was going to expire within hours, I jumped on the phone and booked two round-trip … Continue reading
+Alan and I love New York City.
+So, on December 31st last year, when I suddenly realized my chance to redeem some airline points was going to expire within hours, I jumped on the phone and booked two round-trip tickets … Continue reading

 Filed under: Theater, Uncategorized